NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/make_classification_training_data.md

 ## 2. Determine the geographic location of the surveyed vegetation

 Loop through all of the points in `veg_points` to determine the easting and northing from the <a href="https://data.neonscience.org/data-api/endpoints/locations/" target=_blank>NEON Locations API</a>.
+In some rare cases, mostly in older data, there may be points that are not found in the location database.
+The `if/else` block below handles the case where location data are missing.

 ```python